-Case No.: Division: Petitioner, and Respondent. kespondent.
-CERTIFICATE OF COMPLIANCE WITH MANDATORY DISCLOSURE ONLY THE ORIGINAL OF THIS COMPLETED FORM IS FILED WITH THE COURT.
+CERTIFICATE OF COMPLIANCE WITH MANDATORY DISCLOSURE

+ONLY THE ORIGINAL OF THIS COMPLETED FORM IS FILED WITH THE COURT.
 EXCEPT FOR THE FINANCIAL AFFIDAVIT AND CHILD SUPPORT GUIDELINES WORKSHEET, NO DOCUMENTS SHALL BE FILED IN THE COURT FILE WITHOUT A PRIOR COURT ORDER.
 THE DOCUMENTS LISTED BELOW ARE TO BE GIVEN TO THE OTHER PARTY.

-LISTED BELOW ARE TO BE GIVEN TO THE OTHER PARTIT.
-I, {full legal name}, certify that I have complied with the mandatory disclosure required by Florida Family Law Rule 12.285 as follows: 1.
-FOR TEMPORARY FINANCIAL RELIEF, ONLY: The date the following documents were served: a Financial Affidavit ( ) Florida Family Law Rules of Procedure Form 12.902(b) (short form) ( ) Florida Family Law Rules of Procedure Form 12.902(c) (long form) b.
-All personal (1040) federal tax, gift tax, and intangible personal property tax returns for the preceding year; or ( ) Transcript of tax return as provided by IRS form 4506-T; or ( ) IRS forms W-2, 1099, and K-1 for the past year because the income tax return for the past year has not been prepared. c Pay stubs or other evidence of earned income for the 3 months before the service of the financial affidavit.
-2. FOR INITIAL, SUPPLEMENTAL, AND PERMANENT FINANCIAL RELIEF: The date the following documents were served: a Financial Affidavit
+I, {full legal name} , certify that I have complied with the mandatory disclosure required by Florida Family Law Rule 12.285 as follows:

+1. FOR TEMPORARY FINANCIAL RELIEF, ONLY:

+The date the following documents were served: [Check all that apply]

+- a.
+Financial Affidavit - () Florida Family Law Rules of Procedure Form 12.902(b) (short form) () Florida Family Law Rules of Procedure Form 12.902(c) (long form) - b.
+All personal (1040) federal tax, gift tax, and intangible personal property tax returns for the preceding year; or - () Transcript of tax return as provided by IRS form 4506-T; or () IRS forms W-2, 1099, and K-1 for the past year because the income tax return for the past year has not been prepared. - a.
+Pay stubs or other evidence of earned income for the 3 months before the service of the financial affidavit.

+2. FOR INITIAL, SUPPLEMENTAL, AND PERMANENT FINANCIAL RELIEF:

+The date the following documents were served: [Check all that apply]